EmmaGoodliffe/default/PULL_REQUEST_TEMPLATE.md

 <!-- write here -->

 # Who helped
-> A credit to people and organisations that allowed you to create this pull request (e.g. co-editors/data sources/creators)...
+> A credit to people and organisations that allowed you to create this pull request (e.g. co-editors, data sources, creators, etc.)...

 <!-- write here -->

 # Helpful info
-> Any helpful information (e.g. screenshots)...
+> Any helpful information (e.g. screenshots, etc.)...

 <!-- write here -->